seokjun7410/SpringBoot-Document-Automation/README.md

 - How to use RestAssured and RestDocs together
 - Efficient configuration when using RestAssuerd and RestDocs
 - Gradle file separation, task creation, and task chaining
-- When I have a customized response body format, you can create a binding class.
 - I can run python files through Gradle task.

-# Goals of the project
-- create and update redoc-static.html with just one gradle task execution.

 # problem solved
 - https://github.com/ePages-de/restdocs-api-spec/issues/109#issuecomment-736012775